xehp/hello_world_stm32/hello_stm32/STM32F3/readme.txt

 Clone this repository:
 https://github.com/STMicroelectronics/STM32CubeF3.git
-An easy way is to simply copy the folder "Drivers" from there to here.
+The easy way is to simply copy everything in the folder "Drivers" from there to here.
 Although we do not need all files from there.
-These files are needed:
+These files/folders are needed:
-	Drivers/STM32CubeF3/STM32F3xx_HAL_Driver/Inc/*
+        STM32F3xx_HAL_Driver/Inc
-	Drivers/CMSIS/Device/ST/STM32F3xx/Include/*
+	CMSIS/Device/ST/STM32F3xx/Include
-	Drivers/CMSIS/Device/ST/STM32F3xx/Source/Templates/system_stm32f3xx.c
+	CMSIS/Device/ST/STM32F3xx/Source/Templates/system_stm32f3xx.c
-	Drivers/CMSIS/Device/ST/STM32F3xx/Source/Templates/gcc/*
+	CMSIS/Device/ST/STM32F3xx/Source/Templates/gcc
 Compare with respective folder for STM32L4 if its not clear where the files shall go.